italia/eudi-wallet-it-docs/docs/en/trust.rst

 The EUDI Wallet Architecture Reference Framework (`EIDAS-ARF`_) defines the Trust Model as a *"collection of rules that ensure the legitimacy of the components and the entities involved in the EUDI Wallet ecosystem."*.

-This section defines how the Trust Model is implemented in an infrastructure of Trust based on OpenID Connect Federation 1.0 `OIDC-FED`_, where its Federation API is used for the distribution of metadata, raw public keys, metadata policies, X.509 certificates, and their revocation statuses.
+This section defines how the Trust Model is implemented in an infrastructure of Trust based on OpenID Connect Federation 1.0 `OIDC-FED`_, where its Federation API is used for the distribution of metadata, raw public keys, metadata policies, X.509 certificates, and their revocation status.

+This document is fully compliant to OpenID Connect Federation.

+The Wallet Instance, as a personal device, is certified as trusted through a verifiable attestation issued and signed by its Wallet Provider.

+This is called *Wallet Instance Attestation* and is documented in the section dedicated to the Wallet Solution.

 The infrastructure of Trust enables the trust assessment mechanism to be applied between the parties defined in the `EIDAS-ARF`_.